siddharth-daftari/Attendance-Management-System/README.md

 ![alt tag](https://github.com/siddharth-daftari/testRepo/blob/master/Architecture_Diagram.png)

 ## Features of the System:
-* Attendance Management System using an IOT device
+* Attendance Management System using an IoT device
 * Reminder mail service
 * Fault tolerance using replication (Leader Election)
+* Notificaiton via playback of a short tone for each attendance marked
+* Energy effecient mode, Raspberry Pi activates bluetooth scan only during class timing
+* Raspberry Pi denies unauthorized students service, thus avoiding DoS attacks
+* Google OAuth is used in the Android app.
+No new passwords to remember!